 The transglutaminase preparation is used as a processing aid for cross-linking the amino acids glutamine and lysine during processing of glutamine and lysine-containing foods.
-As stated by the applicant, in summary, transglutaminase catalyses the hydrolysis of the formation of an isopeptide bond between $\gamma$ -carboxamide groups of glutamine residue side chains and the $\epsilon$ -amino groups of lysine residue side chains with subsequent release of ammonia.
+Transglutaminase catalyses the formation of an isopeptide bond between $\gamma$ -carboxamide groups of glutamine residue side chains and the $\epsilon$ -amino groups of lysine residue side chains with subsequent release of ammonia.
 The reaction is: protein glutamine + alkylamine = protein $N^5$ -alkylglutamine + NH3.